pamartineza/logx-android/README.md

 # Logx-Android
-Clean Code Logx Kotlin implementation for Android with optional Crashlytics integration for repporting Non-Fatal exceptions
+Clean Code Logx Kotlin implementation for Android with optional Crashlytics integration for repporting Non-Fatal exceptions.

-If you are using a Clean Code project structure this library allows you to write logs not only from your "android" code but also from your Domain, Usecases, Presenters, etc...
+If you are using a Clean Code project structure this library allows you to write logs not only from within your "android" code but also from your Domain, Usecases, Presenters, etc...

 ## Usage:
 Init the library at your Application class or Main Activity as follows: